alexanderussell/progress-for-jekyll/README.md

 ### Top Navigation Links

 Edit page/post titles and URLs to include in the site's navigation.
-For external links use "url:" instead of "href:".
+For external links use "external: true".

 ``` yaml
 # sample top navigation links